Sand storms and dust clouds depict in magenta in the Dust RGB images.

 The Dust RGB image below shows a long dust track from western Libya to Greece and Turkey.

-Explanation of the red colour of dust clouds in the Dust RGB (see also the recipe on the left side):
+Explanation of the red colour of dust clouds in the Dust RGB (see the recipe):

 • In case of a strong dust storm outbreak, a high red and a high blue contribution combine to magenta colour.